Marvin4200/PureCount/TERMS_OF_SERVICE.md

 ---

-**By using CountingNo1, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**
+**By using PureCount, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.**

-**For the most current version of these Terms, please visit:** `https://github.com/[YourUsername]/CountingNo1/blob/main/TERMS_OF_SERVICE.md`
+**For the most current version of these Terms, please visit:** `https://github.com/[YourUsername]/PureCount/blob/main/TERMS_OF_SERVICE.md`

 ---

-*© 2025 CountingNo1 Discord Bot.
+*© 2025 PureCount Discord Bot.
 All rights reserved.*